-“We aim to provide young women and girls with a foundation of frameworks, knowledge, and skills so they will be prepared when they encounter gender dynamics.
-We want them to have the tools to recognize and handle those situations and peer networks to draw on for support.” -Sara Jordan-Bloch, program founder and the Center's Director of Leadership Research and Programs
+"We aim to advance women's leadership by providing students with a foundation of frameworks, knowledge, and skills so they will be prepared when they encounter gender dynamics in STEM.
+We want them to have the tools to recognize and handle those situations, and peer networks to draw on for support." -Sara Jordan-Bloch, program founder and the Lab's Director of Leadership Research and Programs

-The Seeds of Change initiative provides innovative training and support to young women in STEM as they transition through high school and college to successful technology careers.
-Made possible by a three-year $1.5M gift from information technology leader VMware, the program addresses the glaring underrepresentatiion of women in computer science and engineering.
+The Seeds of Change initiative provides innovative training and support to advance women in STEM as they transition through high school and college to successful technology careers.
+Made possible by a three-year $1.5M gift from information technology leader VMware, the program addresses the glaring underrepresentation of women in computer science and engineering.